DiceDB/dice/README.md

 ## How is it different from Redis?

 1. DiceDB is multi-threaded and follows [shared-nothing architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture).
-2. DiceDB supports a new command called `QWATCH` that lets clients listen to a SQL query and get notified in real-time whenever something changes.
+2. DiceDB supports a new command called `QWATCH` that lets clients listen to a SQL query and get notified in real-time whenever data changes.

 ## Get started

 ### Using Docker

-The easiest way to get started with DiceDB is using [Docker](https://www.docker.com/) by running the following command.
+The easiest way to start using DiceDB is through [Docker](https://www.docker.com/) by running the following command.

 ```
 $ docker run dicedb/dice-server
 ```

-The above command will start the DiceDB server running locally on the port `7379` and you can connect to it using DiceDB CLI and SDKs, or even Redis CLIs and SDKs.
+The above command will start the DiceDB server running locally on the port `7379` and you can connect to it using DiceDB CLI and SDKs.

 > Note: Given it is a drop-in replacement of Redis, you can also use any Redis CLI and SDK to connect to DiceDB.

-### Setting up
+### Setting up for local development

 To run DiceDB for local development or running from source, you will need